mingjiezhao/mingjiezhao.github.io/ConsultingServices.md

 Most importantly, this consultancy is totally #FREE#.
 I hope to utilize my background in both engineering and statistics to do the volunteer work and contribute to a greener energy future.

 ### How to get this free DS consultation?
-Please send me an email (mz136@duke.edu) to schedule a time for ~1 hour  free consultation.
+Please send me an email (mingjie.zhao@duke.edu) to schedule a time for ~1 hour  free consultation.
 A scheduling app will come soon!

 *disclaimer*: this free service is provided for your reference only.
 You agree that you use my suggestions at your own risk.
 I am not responsible for any unwanted results by using this service.